-> METHOD OF BIBLE STUDY -- A MUST FOR EVERY SUNDAY SCHOOL TEACHER AND COM

-> > Saturday, May 31 8:30 a.m. - 4:30 p.m.
+-- A SEMINAR FOR LAYMEN ON THE HISTORICAL-SRAW METHOD OF BIBLE STUDY -- A MUST FOR EVERY SUNDAY SCHOOL TEACHER AND COM Saturday, May 31 8:30 a.m. - 4:30 p.m.

-Community Room of the First No of Floydada
+Community Room of the First Notion of Floydada

-COST - FREEWILL OFFERING AT CONCLUSION OF SER NOTEBOOK INCLUDED what it'll cost p an.
-Efrain Zu-
+COST - FREEWILL OFFERING AT CONCLUSION OF the NOTEBOOK INCLUDED